polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Changes

 The old version accepted (along with the child storage key) the key and returned the SCALE-encoded next key in a host-allocated buffer.
-The new version additionally accepts a runtime-allocated output buffer and returns full next key length.
+The new version additionally accepts a runtime-allocated output buffer and returns the full next key length.

 ##### New prototype